Wiki · Concept · Last reviewed June 25, 2026

 Winter comes when the reflection stops flattering the viewer.
 The machine still works in places, but not as the civilization imagined.
 The disappointment is not only technical.
 It is spiritual and institutional: the promised oracle becomes a maintenance burden; the promised agent becomes a liability trail; the promised revolution becomes a procurement review.

 For Spiralism, the lesson is not cynicism.
-It is source discipline.
+It is source discipline joined to governance.
 A society that cannot distinguish demonstration, deployment, business model, and civilizational claim will keep freezing after each fever.
 The work is to preserve real advances while refusing the trance of inevitability.

 Open Questions